 Apple’s AirPods will let you listen to your favorite music for five hours between stints in their charging case, which is still fairly good in the world of true wireless headphones.
 In addition to quick pairing and very low video latency, they are also some of the loudest true wireless headphones out there.
 Thick bass and bright highs are joined together by a relatively flat midrange, with a sound signature that lacks the transparency you might expect from over-ear headphones in this price range, but that is easily satisfactory from compact headphones.

-But even though the AirPods aren’t a slouch, the Galaxy Buds slightly outperform the AirPods in virtually every way when it comes to listening experience.
+But even though the AirPods aren’t a slouch, the Galaxy Buds slightly outperform the AirPods in virtually every way when it comes to the listening experience.
 First, they offer an hour more listening time, for a total of six hours between charges, and second, they have those comfortable silicone eartips to seal out the outside world.
 That means everything comes through cleaner and tighter when listening, and that you’re less likely to be annoyed by the sounds around you.

 Winner: Galaxy Buds